2016 6 Hours of Silverstone: Race

-The incident allowed Jani to move into the lead but di Grassi stopped at Farm Curve with a motor generator unit problem shortly afterwards.
+The incident allowed Jani to move into the lead but di Grassi stopped at Farm Curve with a hybrid system issue, causing him to switch off the front-axle motor generator unit shortly afterwards.
 His team's mechanics were allowed to tend to the Audi after travelling via a course car, extending the full course yellow as it was tended to.
 Di Grassi's race ended prematurely and a mechanic used a fire extinguisher to extinguish smoke bellowing from his car.
 The race resumed after 23 minutes with Tréluyer attacking Lieb.
-Upon being delayed by the No. 13 Rebellion Racing car, Tréluyer overtook Lieb to move into the lead on the approach to Maggots corner and pulled away on the Hangar straight.
-Rast stopped at the entrance of Maggots corner with a fuel pump pressure failure, causing him to lose the LMP2 lead to Watts and rejoined in third place in class.
+Upon being delayed by the No. 13 Rebellion Racing car of Dominik Kraihamer on the kerbing at Copse turn, Tréluyer overtook Lieb to move into the lead on the approach to Maggots corner and pulled away on the Hangar straight.
+Rast stopped on the grass at the entrance of Maggots corner with a fuel pump pressure failure, causing him to lose the LMP2 lead to Watts and rejoined in third place in class.
 Rast recovered and passed Senna for second in LMP2 by using the grass at Stowe corner.
 Tréluyer was blocked by slower traffic allowing Lieb to close up to him on the Wellington straight.
 Lieb could not overtake because he was delayed by a pack of LMP2 cars.
 Meanwhile, Rast closed up to Watts and overtook him to retake the LMP2 lead.
 Tréluyer and Lieb ran closely between each other before the former pulled away from Lieb.

 Marcel Fässler (pictured in 2013) helped Audi finish the race first before they were disqualified for a technical infringement.